The Basics about this Disease

 Eosinophilic granulomatosis with polyangiitis (EGPA), formerly called Churg-Strauss syndrome, is a form of vasculitis—a family of rare diseases characterized by inflammation of the blood vessels, which can restrict blood flow and damage vital organs and tissues.
 EGPA is one of the rarest forms of vasculitis and primarily affects the small blood vessels.
 Individuals diagnosed with EGPA usually have a history of asthma or allergies.

-EGPA can occur at any age, however the average age of diagnosis is between 35 and 50 years old.
+EGPA can occur at any age; however, the average age of diagnosis is between 35 and 50 years old.
 Women and men appear to be affected equally.
-EGPA is considered extremely rare, with an incidence in the United States of 1 to 3 cases per 100,000 adults per year.
-The international incidence of EGPA is estimated at 2.5 cases per 100,000 adults per year.
+EGPA is considered extremely rare.

-The symptoms of EGPA can range from mild to life-threatening, depending on which organs are involved and the extent of disease.
-Symptoms may vary among individuals, however almost all patients have asthma and/or sinus polyps, and a higher-than-normal level of white blood cells called “eosinophils.”
+The symptoms of EGPA can range from mild to life threatening, depending on which organs are involved and the extent of disease.
+Symptoms may vary among individuals.
+Almost all patients have asthma and/or sinus or nasal polyps, and a higher-than-normal level of white blood cells, which are called “eosinophils.”

 • Fever